 For positive conflict resolution, make sure all discussions are at least neutral in tone.
 Encourage participants to go into the conversation with an open mind and perhaps even excitement about resolving the problem.
 Working from this mindset makes finding a meaningful solution far more likely.

-7 conflict resolution skills
+7 best practices for conflict resolution

 Ready to keep an open ear and mind as you positively, patiently resolve conflicts?
 Start with the below conflict management skills.
 Your team will thank you, and so will your stress levels.